rkuma183/wilsonmar.github.io/_posts/2016-08-31-easytravel.md

 published on May 14, 2015.
 In 1 hour it takes a whirlwind tour, half based on random questions, which can be confusing to newbies.

-0. Identify the latest version (6.5 as of this writing March 2017).
+0. Identify the latest version of Dynatrace (6.5 as of this writing March 2017).

+0. If you're on a Mac, install Ubuntu within VMWare Fusion.

-0. Get to the EasyTravel website:
+0. In an internet browser, get to the EasyTravel download website:

    <a target="_blank" href="http://bit.ly/dteasytravel">
    http://bit.ly/dteasytravel</a>
    (https://community.dynatrace.com/community/display/DL/Demo+Applications+-+easyTravel)

+0. Uninstall previous version:

+   ls $UserHome/.dynaTrace/easyTravel 2.0.0/easyTravel/config

+   rm -rf $UserHome/.dynaTrace/easyTravel 2.0.0/easyTravel/config

 0. Click "easyTravel for AppMon 6.5"